-- The Master Key, defied, where Tesla or Edison could have touched the Master Key of Electricity and gotten super-advanced tech, but didn't.
+- The Master Key: Defied, as Tesla or Edison could have touched the Master Key of Electricity and gotten super-advanced tech, but didn't.
 Or perhaps only Edison could have...

-- GURPS supplement Alternate Earths.
-One of the campaign settings is Gernsback, where Nikola Tesla succeeded in creating technologically advanced inventions that revolutionised the world.
+- One of the campaign settings in GURPS Alternate Earths is Gernsback, where Nikola Tesla succeeded in creating technologically advanced inventions that revolutionized the world.

-- In Bioshock Infinite, one of the things that Elizabeth can bring in through a tear is a Tesla Coil to zap enemies.
-Given the nature of Elizabeth's tear powers, it's likely that Bioshock Infinite itself isn't a Tesla Tech Timeline, but Elizabeth can pull things from a timeline that is.
+- In BioShock Infinite, one of the things that Elizabeth can bring in through a tear is a Tesla Coil to zap enemies.
+Given the nature of Elizabeth's tear powers, it's likely that the game itself isn't a Tesla Tech Timeline, but Elizabeth can pull things from a timeline that is.

 - Close to the Sun is a Survival Horror game set aboard the Helios, a Tesla-designed super-cruiser the size of a small island.
 In this world, Tesla's technology succeeded in propelling him to fame and fortune over Edison, and he used his influence to create the Helios as a haven for scientists and free thinkers from all over the world, where they may pursue their creative ideas completely free of any financial, corporate, governmental, religious or moral restraints.
 The similarities to Andrew Ryan and his Rapture have not gone unnoticed... especially since it all goes horribly wrong.

-- Command & Conquer: Red Alert: Tesla himself is never mentioned beyond a brief reference by Albert Einstein in a pre-mission cutscene in the Allied campaign, nor actually shown note , but boy do the Soviets love to use Tesla coil-like weapons and inventions.
-That being said, the aforementioned brief reference in the Allied campaign had Einstein note that the principles behind the newly discovered Soviet superweapon, the Iron Curtain, reminded him of some experiments that Tesla was working on, implying that the Iron Curtain (and possibly the Soviet Union's "Tesla tech") may have been derived from Tesla's research (whether he willingly provided it to them or not).
+- In Command & Conquer: Red Alert, Tesla himself is never mentioned beyond a brief reference by Albert Einstein in a pre-mission cutscene in the Allied campaign, nor actually shown,note but boy, do the Soviets love to use Tesla coil-like weapons and inventions.
+That being said, the aforementioned brief reference in the Allied campaign has Einstein note that the principles behind the newly discovered Soviet superweapon, the Iron Curtain, remind him of some experiments that Tesla was working on, implying that the Iron Curtain (and possibly the Soviet Union's "Tesla tech") may have been derived from Tesla's research (whether he willingly provided it to them or not).

 - Tesla shows up in The Order: 1886 as part of the titular Order, having created science weapons like the Arc Gun and Thermite Thrower for the protagonist and his allies.